Nehuenkend/Courses/README.md

 # Courses
-I leave here the courses i finished (with the Projects i did to get the certifications)
+I leave here the courses (and projects) i finished with their certifications

 ## FreeCodeCamp